 23. What is a contraindication of an oropharyngeal airway?

-A conscious patient with a gag reflex.
+A conscious patient with an intact gag reflex

-25. How is the oropharyngeal airway sized?
+25. How is an oropharyngeal airway sized?

 From the angle of the jaw to the corner of the mouth